-Using a developmental model created by The Search Institute, a Minneapolis-based nonprofit research organization, the group focuses on ways to introduce essential developmental assets into people’s lives.
+Using a developmental framework created by The Search Institute, a Minneapolis-based nonprofit research organization, groups focus on ways to introduce essential developmental assets into people’s lives.

-Interact for Health designed tools to guide our Thriving Community grantees through the community engagement process.
-We have found that these tools build core competencies, confidence and a process for engagement that produces results at the local level.
+Interact for Health designed tools to guide its Thriving Community grantees through the community-engagement process.
+We have found that these tools build core competencies, confidence and a process for engagement that produce results at the local level.

 - Needs Asset Assessment Exercise

 - Relationship Mapping Exercise

 - Community Engagement: What it Means and Why Does it Matter?